 Photo Essay: Liquidating a treasure trove of storage at The Rep

-The Milwaukee Repertory Theater held its annual Prop and Costume Sale on April 29, to clear out warehouse space from two years worth of accumulated production inventory.
+The Milwaukee Repertory Theater held a Prop and Costume Sale on April 29, to clear out warehouse space from two years worth of accumulated production inventory.

 For the past two seasons, the Milwaukee Repertory Theater has been warehousing costumes, shoes, accessories, fabric, set decorations, furniture, draperies, surplus tools, materials, stage equipment, and specialty items from past productions.